Nobody wants bigger government

 Reproductive Rights

-I’ll push to restore access to abortion in Tennessee to the reasonable, medically responsible limits allowed under Roe v.
-Wade.
-I’ll also push for broader access to birth control and science-based sex education.
+I’ll work to restore reproductive rights in Tennessee to the reasonable, medically responsible limits allowed under Roe v.
+Wade, and to reduce abortion rates the most effective way: by improving access to reliable forms of birth control and to science-based sex education.

 Gun Safety

-I’ll push for what most Tennesseans want: safe storage laws, universal background checks, a red flag law, and the restoration of the permit requirement, including gun-safety training.
+Tennessee’s current gun laws are endangering all our lives.
+I’ll support what most Tennesseans want and what many have been begging for: safe storage laws, background checks on all gun sales, a red flag law, and the restoration of a permit requirement, including gun-safety training.

 Subscribe to my e-newsletter for policy talk and campaign updates.